knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 In order to make it clear, the file names contain the individual features.

-The lack of additions (e.g. MEGA_1.0.0.hex) means that the firmware is intended for the "normal" i3 Mega on which no changes have been made.
+<b>The lack of additions (e.g. MEGA_1.0.0.hex) means that the firmware is intended for the "normal" i3 Mega on which no changes have been made.</b>

 `_1G` stands for the firt generation i3 Mega with only one Z endstop.
 Do NOT use this Firmware on the regular i3 Mega!